jperram92/JamesBusinessBot/CONTRIBUTING.md

 2. Update the documentation if you're changing functionality
 3. The PR will be merged once you have the sign-off of at least one maintainer
 4. Make sure all tests pass before submitting a PR
+5. All commits must be signed with GPG
+6. Force pushing to protected branches is not allowed
+7. Pull requests require at least one approval before merging

+### Branch Protection Rules
+- The `main` and `master` branches are protected
+- Direct pushes to protected branches are not allowed
+- All changes must go through pull requests
+- Pull requests require:
+  - At least one approval from a maintainer
+  - All status checks to pass
+  - No merge conflicts
+  - Signed commits
+- Force pushing to protected branches is prohibited

 ## Code Style